Climate change in South Korea: Precipitation increase

-As the amount of rainfall in the last 9 years has increased because the number of heavy rain and torrential rain events have increased in frequency, the risk of heavy rain has become much higher in the southern part of a peninsula than the central region of the Korea peninsula.
+As the amount of summer rainfall from 1912 to 2017 has increased by 11.6 mm/10 years, because the number of heavy rain and torrential rain events have increased in frequency, the risk of heavy rain has become much higher in the southern part of a peninsula than the central region of the Korea peninsula.
 A large amount of water vapour entering the southern part of the peninsula (Southern coast, Jeju Island) flows into the Yellow Sea in summer and creates a high frequency of torrential rains.
 On the other hand, the east coast shows a low torrential rain frequency.
-As of 1990, over the past 20 years and the most recent 20 years, the torrential rain frequency data show a 25% increase in torrential rain watches and a 60% increase in heavy rain warnings.
+In addition, localized heavy rainfall during the summer months is also associated with the number of typhoons, and a clear trend of increasing frequency of typhoons affecting South Korea since the mid-1970s and mid-1990s can be observed, which leads to an increase in localized heavy rainfall.
+The frequency of localized heavy rainfall events with 1-hour peak precipitation of 50 millimeters or more has increased from an average of 2.4 events per year (1973~1982) to an average of 5.7 events per year(2013~2022).

+However, despite the long-term trend of increasing overall summer precipitation, precipitation patterns since the mid-2010s have been different from the past.
+In recent years, a series of unusually low summer precipitation years have been observed.
+In 2015, annual precipitation was the third lowest on record, and in 2016 and 2017, August and June precipitation were the lowest and third lowest on record, respectively.
+In addition, the 2018 'Changma' period was the second shortest on record.